Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: Introduction

-We like to mention that Kong and Zheng developed a general unified theory for topological orders and gapless quantum liquids in $n$-dimensional spacetime, based on symmetric monoidal higher category, $\cQL^n$, which is called category of quantum liquids \cite{KZ201102859,KZ210703858,KZ220105726}. $\cQL^n$ for different $n$ are related by looping $\Om \cQL^n = \cQL^{n-1}$ and delooping $\Si_* \cQL^n = \cQL^{n+1}$.
-A quantum liquid $L$ (an object in $\cQL^n$) contains two parts: a topological skeleton $L_\text{sk}$ and a local quantum symmetry $L_\text{lqs}$, where the topological skeleton $L_\text{sk}$ is an amonalous topological order.
-Kong-Zheng theory and our holographic theory (based on topological order in one higher dimension and condensable algebra) is related.
-For example, the center of the topological skeleton is the \catsymm\ (\ie topological order in one higher dimension) in our holographic theory.
-In 1+1D, our holographic theory may also be compatible with the theory for gapless boundary of 2+1D topological order based on categories enriched by local quantum symmetry -- vertex operator algebra \cite{KZ170501087,KZ190504924,KZ191201760}, developed by Kong and Zheng.

-We see that condensation and spontaneous \catsymm\ breaking play key roles in the holographic theory.
-Here the condensation and the spontaneous \catsymm\ breaking are different from the condensation and the spontaneous symmetry breaking in Landau theory.
-We generalize/modify the condensation of point-like excitations in the \emph{same dimension} of Landau theory to the condensation of point-like and extended excitations in \emph{one higher dimension}.
-We generalize/modify the conservation of point-like excitations in the \emph{same dimension} of Landau theory to the conservation of point-like and extended excitations in \emph{one higher dimension}.
-The \emph{conservation} in the same dimension is the usual symmetry, while the \emph{conservation} in one higher dimension is the \catsymm.
+\end{enumerate} In the above, we have introduced some important terms (in bold face) that we will use in the rest of this paper.
+We also used the following notion \cite{KZ200514178}: \frmbox{ \textbf{Exactly low-energy simulate} means that the low energy spectrum in the symmetric sub-Hilbert space is identical to the low energy spectrum of the boundary.
+It also means that there is a one-to-one correspondence of local symmetric operators in $\eM$-system and local operators on the boundary of the \symmTO\ $\eM$, such that the corresponding operators have identical correlation functions (in the limit that the energy gap of the \symmTO\ approaches infinity). }

-Very often, it is easy to compute the unbroken \catsymm\ $\eM_{/\cA}$, which allows us to determine if a state with a spontaneous \catsymm\ breaking pattern $\cA$ to be gapless or not, and what are its low energy properties if gapless.
-In particular, if $\eM_{/\cA}$ is a trivial topological order, then the corresponding \catsymm\ breaking state can be gapped.
-On the other hand, if $\eM_{/\cA}$ is a non-trivial, the corresponding \catsymm\ breaking state must be gapless.
-This is a very general way to understand the \emph{symmetry protected gaplessness}.
+Very often, we can easily compute the reduced \symmTO\ $\eM_{/\cA}$, which allows us to determine if a $\eM_{/\cA}$-state is gapless or not.
+If $\eM_{/\cA}$ is trivial, then the corresponding $\eM_{/\cA}$-state can be gapped.
+On the other hand, \frmbox{$\eM_{/\cA}$-state must be gapless if $\eM_{/\cA}$ is a nontrivial. (see Section \ref{gapless} for a proof.) } Moreover, we can constrain its low energy properties using the $ \eM_{/\cA} $.
+This is a more general version of the familiar notion of \emph{symmetry protected gaplessness}, \ie condensation patterns in the \symmTO\ can determine whether a state is gapless or not.